Tanuja1306/Music-Player-non-responsive-/README.md

 Music Player completely developed by me from scratch.
 I am working on making it responsive currently.

+Some functions that use JS might not work at this time.

 It is finally completed.

 Okay so where do I begin?